cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

  * Loads of plugins and add-ons
  * Easy to read documentation

-In this tutorial, we're going to take you through deploying the Yii Framework v1.1.11 to [the exoscale platform](http://www.exoscale.ch).
+In this tutorial, we're going to take you through deploying the Yii Framework v1.1.11 to [the CloudKilat platform](http://www.cloudkilat.com/).

 ##Prerequisites